tarantool/doc/doc/book/replication/index.rst

 replication source.
 In the master-master configuration, also sometimes called multi-master configuration, it's possible to go both ways.
-Starting with the simple configuration, the first server has to say:
+Starting with the simple configuration, the first instance has to say:

 .. cssclass:: highlight
 .. parsed-literal::